-Ten European partner organizations announce an ambitious new initiative to support researchers at risk.
-The initiative—InSPIREurope—is funded under the European Commission’s Marie Skłodowska-Curie Actions and coordinated by Scholars at Risk Europe at Maynooth University, Ireland.
-InSPIREurope will forge a coordinated, cross-sectoral, Europe-wide alliance for researchers at risk.
+Ten European partner organisations have joined forces in an ambitious initiative to support researchers at risk.
+The initiative—Inspireurope—is funded under the European Commission’s Marie Skłodowska-Curie Actions and coordinated by Scholars at Risk Europe at Maynooth University, Ireland.
+Inspireurope forges a coordinated, cross-sectoral, Europe-wide alliance for researchers at risk.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 857742.

 The project anchors the excellent work already underway across Europe in support of researchers at risk, and lays the groundwork for a durable support structure in Europe.
-The InSPIREurope Coordinating Committee will promote the good support measures already in place at the national and European level, encourage their replication and expansion, facilitate greater coordination and peer-learning between national-level and European-level research and innovation initiatives, and provide concrete recommendations on sustaining such support over the long-term.
-Through stakeholder fora and mutual learning opportunities, the project will break down barriers between the academic and non-academic sector towards the common goal of integrating the research talent of researchers at risk.
-Through outreach, the project will encourage the development of new support initiatives in particular in Central, Southern and Eastern Europe.
+The Inspireurope Coordinating Committee promotes the good support measures already in place at the national and European level, encourages their replication and expansion, facilitates greater coordination and peer-learning between national-level and European-level research and innovation initiatives, and provides concrete recommendations on sustaining such support over the long-term.
+Through stakeholder fora and mutual learning opportunities, the project breaks down barriers between the academic and non-academic sector towards the common goal of integrating the research talent of researchers at risk.
+Through outreach, the project encourages the development of new support initiatives in particular in Central, Southern and Eastern Europe.
 Through guidance, coaching, and training, researchers will stand a better chance of accessing existing EU and national funding and support; while future employers will gain new insights into existing frameworks in Europe for the integration of research talent.